mttschltz/kittythinks/content/the-consolation-of-philosophy-by-boethius-book-i.md

 He is not responsive.
 He is in a cell, not at home, what good is Philosophy to him?

 He had tried to do as Plato modeled and go into politics to implement reason and imprisonment was his thanks!
 How could he not lament his misfortune, being so falsely accused.
+Those charged with a crime are presumed guilty, no matter what.

 Boethius wonders: if there is a god, how is there evil?
 And if there isn't a god, how is there good?

+Philosophy listens and makes a diagnosis: Boethius has not just been banished from his home but from  himself.
+He is quite right, she says, in analyzing how the universe works, but he is confused about the Why.

+To further the diagnostic so begun, Philosophy asks Boethius the following questions:

+Is life but chance, or orderly?
+There seems to be order, says Boethius, god appears to look over his creation.

+How does god govern his world?
+How would he know?
+He does not even understand the question!

+What is the purpose of things?
+He can't remember.

+What is the source of all things?
+God.

+Do you remember that you are a (hu)man?
+Of course.

+What is a (hu)man?
+A mortal, rational creature.

+Are you not more?
+No.

+Philosophy pauses.
+She resumes by underlining her initial diagnosis: Boethius has forgotten who he is.
+It is what he cannot remember which makes him feel lost.
+The cure, of course, is the correct understanding of the governance of the world through divine reason.